arminc/arminc.github.io/_posts/2010-08-17-ubuntu-on-samsung-galaxy-s-android.md

   - ubuntu
   - ubuntu on android
   - ubuntu on galaxy s
+description: In my previous [post][1] I showed you how to create an chroot environment for the arm and run it on your Ubuntu.
+But it's much nicer to see it work on a real device or on an Android device like Samsun Galaxy S GT-I9000.
 ---
 In my previous [post][1] I showed you how to create an chroot environment for the arm and run it on your Ubuntu.
-But it&#8217;s much nicer to see it work on a real device or on an Android device like Samsun Galaxy S GT-I9000.<!--more-->
+But it's much nicer to see it work on a real device or on an Android device like Samsun Galaxy S GT-I9000.

 To run Ubuntu on Android/Samsung you need to create an img file using my [post][1], you can also use two of my start and stop scripts from here [start][2] [stop][3].

-I have also created an img for those that don&#8217;t want to or can&#8217;t create one: [Download][4]{.broken_link}
+I have also created an img for those that don't want to or can't create one: [Download][4]{.broken_link}

 Step 1:
 Lets begin by preparing our device by create an folder on android, connect your phone to your computer and do: